This is what happens before, during, and after a chargeback is processed.

 Again, a cardholder or issuer will start the retrieval request.
 But it'll be passed to the associated card network.
 After that, the card network passes it to the acquirer.
 The acquirer will then notify the merchant of the retrieval request.

-Step One: The Customer Disputes a Purchase
+The Customer Disputes a Purchase

 The cardholder disputes a transaction by contacting his issuer.
 These disputes typically fall into three main categories: item not received, item significantly not as described, or unauthorized transaction.
 The cardholder may enjoy his right to dispute.
 That’s because zero-fraud liability is guaranteed by each major card network.
 Basically, card networks protect credit cardholders from all fraud.
 It doesn’t matter whether fraud was performed by a dishonest merchant or a fraudster.